 At Hartmann House we believe that developing the optimism and resilience students need to successfully navigate life is as important as academic education, and will enhance their engagement with learn

 We have a variety of activities that take place during the term.
 We are keen to keep you informed on up and coming events you maybe interested in.

-Founded in 1896 in Bulawayo, St George’s moved to Harare (Salisbury) in 1927, because the current site allowed much greater room for expansion which was inevitable in a young and developing region.
+Founded in 1896 in Bulawayo, St George’s moved to Harare (Salisbury) in 1927, because the current site allowed much greater room for expansion.
+This move was visionary since growth was inevitable in a young and developing region.

 30 years after St Georges College relocated to Salisbury, it was decided to build a separate Prep School on the newly acquired land along the Borrowdale road.
 It was realised that junior boys had the need for quite different teaching styles from those required for the senior boys.
 A fine building was opened as Hartmann House in 1957.
 The school was named after Fr Hartmann SJ- Chaplain to the Pioneer Column who lived at the College.
 It had three Jesuit priests on the staff; Fr Farwell as housemaster, Fr Nixon and Fr Walsh.
 There were some lay teachers to complete the staff complement.
 There were 6 classes of 25 boys each in Standards 4 and 5 with 100 of these in boarding on the upper floors.